 Best Practices to Create a More Inclusive and Diverse Value Chain

-December 14, 2021 3 minute read
+April 14, 2023 5 minute read

-One of the most powerful diversity, equity, and inclusion (DEI) actions a company can take is to support diverse business partners and significantly increase their spending with diverse suppliers and vendors in their value chain.
+In addition to a focus on employees, one of the most powerful DEI actions a company can take is to support diverse business partners and significantly increase their spending with diverse suppliers and vendors in their value chain.
+By making its value chain—a product's journey from raw materials to post-consumption—more diverse and equitable, a company can redirect its core business with significant impact returns.

 What are the Challenges to Creating Diverse Value Chains?

-4 Ways to Create a Diverse Value Chain
+5 Ways to Create a Diverse Value Chain

 Companies that are serious about DEI must be prepared to commit additional time and resources to finding and enabling diverse suppliers across their target markets and value chains.

-1. Set a Concrete Goal and Ensure the KPIs and Resources of Key Teams Are Aligned
+2. Set a Concrete Goal and Ensure the KPIs and Resources of Key Teams Are Aligned

 When it comes to diversifying the value chain, it helps for leadership to make concrete, measurable commitments.
 This could be a commitment to allocate a certain amount or percentage of procurement spend to diverse suppliers and vendors.
 Many leading companies—from Target to GM to SAP to Unilever to UPS—have done just that, setting significant targets in this arena.